mbrubeck/quickersort/README.md

 Unlike the standard library sort function, introsort is _not_ a stable sort.

 ## Details ##
-At its heart, it is a dual-pivot quicksort.
+At its heart, it is a triple-pivot quicksort.
 For partition with many equal elements, it will instead use a single-pivot quicksort optimized for this case.
 It detects excessive recursion during quicksort and switches to heapsort if need be, guaranteeing O(n log(n)) runtime on all inputs.
 For small partitions it uses insertion sort instead of quicksort.